GRI 102: General Disclosures 2016

 Recommended disclosure Response

 a) Describe the organization’s processes for identifying and assessing climate-related risks.
-In 2021, Carlisle analyzed a broad range of climate-related risks and opportunities through a qualitative and quantitative risk assessment process.
-Modelling simulations evaluated transitional and physical risk factors for multiple climate scenarios.
-Risks and opportunities were analyzed based on criteria such as likelihood, potential impact to Carlisle, and stakeholder perception.
-The results of our climate risk assessment are integrated into Carlisle’s existing Enterprise Risk Management System..
+Carlisle analyzes risks and opportunities based on criteria such as likelihood, materiality to our business, and stakeholder perception.
+Climate risk assessment results are integrated into our existing Enterprise Risk Management System.

 back to top